Put/Call Ratio Dataset

 fb = FinBrainClient(api_key="YOUR_API_KEY")

-def analyze_sentiment_trend(market, ticker, days=20): """Analyze if options sentiment is getting more bullish or bearish""" data = fb.options.put_call(market, ticker)
+def analyze_sentiment_trend(symbol, days=20): """Analyze if options sentiment is getting more bullish or bearish""" df = fb.options.put_call(symbol, as_dataframe=True)

 change = ((recent_avg - older_avg) / older_avg) * 100